Threat Model

 • Sensitive key material zeroized on drop (zeroize crate)

 Residual risk: Metadata (connection timing, recipient pseudonyms) visible to relay.
-Mitigated by routing tokens, suppress_presence, and optional Tor support.
+Mitigated by the four-layer privacy architecture: reverse proxy (strips client IPs), OHTTP (cryptographic content protection), timing obfuscation (sync jitter + padding), and optional SOCKS5 proxy support.

 Denial of Service